 I attach great importance to responsibility.
 Not only on quality, healthy products, but also 100% recyclable materials bottles placed on the ecological focus, they insist that the production process is free.

 On WeChat, they created the whole group with the cutest activities.
 They created a vibrant and colorful world in the application (HTML5), their bottles becoming characters and directly facing Chinese mothers.
 Each bottle has its own personality according to its taste.
 Most importantly, there is a winning game to be won.
-5 / Otte, shop to conquer the Chinese heart Ott is a New York-based women’s fashion boutiques.
+5 / Otte, shop to conquer the Chinese heart Ott is a New York-based women’s fashion boutique.
 Its structure is very small, but it is interesting in terms of e-commerce sites: 50% of all online sales come from Chinese, whether living in the United States or China itself.

-This brand has invested in WeChat marketing, great content and an attractive WeChat website.
+This brand has invested in WeChat marketing, great content, and an attractive WeChat website.
 This prompted them to open their second store in Shanghai 16 years after New York’s first home.
 They can not compare with such a large group like the UNIQLO we talked about earlier, but they lack the actual digital portfolio.

 Proven digital marketing is king.
 This example shows that even small structures can succeed in China.
 As long as they provide Chinese consumers with what they are looking for and see themselves through intelligent communication on the web.
 More info here 6 / Monaco Bistro where you can drink luxury Monaco Bistro is a luxury beer brand.
 Founded in 1905, today is still active.